 Each season under Curry, who has now coached at Alabama for five seasons, has produced significant wins and new milestones.
 In 2017-18, UA earned its first victory in program history in Knoxville against Tennessee and graduated its winningest senior class in 16 years in Quanetria Bolton, Hannah Cook, Alana da Silva, Coco Knight, Meoshonti Knight and Ashley Williams.
 This group, along with several other key role players, helped Alabama record back-to-back 20-win seasons for the first time since the late 90s.
 In addition, the team advanced to the quarterfinals of the Women’s National Invitation Tournament in both 2017 and 2018 and made an appearance in the 2017 SEC Tournament quarterfinals, a first for the Tide in over a decade.

-Three of Alabama’s 2018 seniors – Cook, Meo Knight and Williams – joined the 1,000 point club, marking the first time in program history that Alabama has had three 1,000 point scorers on the same team.
-Cook finished her career eighth in scoring (1,468) while also ranking No. 1 in three-point field goal attempts (781) and No. 4 in makes (262).
-Williams also had a record-setting career, finishing her four years in the crimson and white No. 5 in rebounding (859) and No. 9 in scoring (1,450).
+Three of Alabama’s 2018 seniors – Cook, Meo Knight and Williams – joined the 1,000-point club, marking the first time in program history that Alabama has had three 1,000-point scorers on the same team.
+Cook finished her career eighth in the UA record books in scoring (1,468) while also ranking first in three-point field goal attempts (781) and fourth in makes (262).
+Williams also had a record-setting career, finishing her four years in the crimson and white fifth in rebounding (859) and ninth in scoring (1,450).

 During the 2015-16 season, Curry guided Alabama to a win over women’s basketball powerhouse Tennessee, which was the first since 1984, ending a 42-game losing streak to the Lady Volunteers, and the first victory in the series in program history in Tuscaloosa.
 The Tide also made it back to the postseason after having been out for five consecutive years.

-Another area that has seen dramatic improvement is the team's involvement in community service.
-The Tide has taken part in several activities throughout local communities and established its Community Caravan.
-The Tide has visited and worked with several local organizations and groups such as Habitat for Humanity, Walk to End Alzheimer's, Hoops for Heart at Huntington Place Elementary School, Upward Basketball, MDA Lock-Up, playing games and serving dessert to the residents of Capstone Village Retirement Community, making gingerbread houses with the students of the CrossingPoints transition program, Project Angel Tree and the program's annual 5th Grade Fastbreak.
-The team was recognized for its efforts during the athletic department's 2013-14 year-end banquet as the women's team with the most service hours throughout the year.
+Another area that has seen dramatic improvement is the team’s involvement in community service.
+The program has taken part in several activities throughout local communities and established its Community Caravan.
+Alabama has visited and worked with several local organizations and groups such as Habitat for Humanity, Alberta Head Start, Walk to End Alzheimer’s, Hoops for Heart at Huntington Place Elementary School, Upward Basketball, MDA Lock-Up, playing games and serving dessert to the residents of Capstone Village Retirement Community, making gingerbread houses with the students of the CrossingPoints transition program, Project Angel Tree and the program’s annual 5th Grade Fastbreak.
+The team was recognized for its efforts during the athletic department’s 2013-14 year-end banquet as the women’s team with the most service hours throughout the year.

 In addition to her time on the court, Curry has spent time off the court contributing on several national and regional committees.
 She currently is a member of the Women’s Basketball Coaches Association, serving on the Defensive Player of the Year Award committee and is also a member of the USA Today Sports Board of Coaches that votes on the NCAA Division I Top 25 Coaches Poll.